Astera-org/minetest/games/globo/notes.md

 TODO:
 - make playable
     - make breeding
+        - make pregnant a timer rather than a bool
+    - fire
+        * make sure fire spreads
+        - dropped items should burn
+        - Lava pool that spits out embers occasionally
+        * Embers have a chance of catching nearby things
     - temperature should effect you
         - eggs need to be a certain temperature to hatch